wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     will override any break points set in your run config.
 Optional.

     `"endo_only_solution"`: The value (Boolean) determines what data the electric currents solution will save.
-Since fibers are sample from the endoneurium, after the solution is completed, only the endoneurial Ve data is necessary to run fiber simulations.
+Since fibers are sampled from the endoneurium, after the solution is completed, only the endoneurial Ve data is necessary to run fiber simulations.
 If `"endo_only_solution"` is `true`, then COMSOL will save ONLY the Ve data for the endoneurium.
 If `false`, COMSOL will save Ve data for the entire model.